johnnyluo/emailaddress/README.md

 ### Check whether two mailbox is equal

-johnny+1@test.net and johnny+2@test.net are both legitimate emamil address, but they might all end up to johnny@test.net mailbox.
-This library provide a method to check whether two email address are semantically equal
+johnny+1@test.net and johnny+2@test.net are both legitimate email address, but they might all end up to johnny@test.net mailbox.
+This library provide a method to check whether two email address are semantically equal compare two email address disregard comments and tags

 ```go
 if emailaddress.Equals("johnny+1@test.net","johnny+2@test.net") {